-Quinton “Q” Phillips is a native of Fort Worth-born and raised on the eastside of the city in the Historic Stop Six Community.
+Quinton “Q” Phillips is a native of Fort Worth, Texas, born and raised on the eastside of the city in the Historic Stop Six Community.
+Q’s lifelong work has encompassed Criminal Justice, Cultural Competency, and Education.
 Quinton has spent over a decade helping to facilitate a cultural diversity and leadership

-Phillips is a founding partner of ROOT Consulting Group a cultural competency consulting firm and is Co-Founder of Community Frontline a non-profit organizationdesigned to offer solutions for community issues.
-Quinton is a graduate of The Illustrious Paul Laurence Dunbar High School and a proud alumnus of Prairie View A&M University where he earned a Bachelor’s degree
+Phillips is a founding partner and Executive Director of Community Frontline, a non-profit organizationdesigned to offer solutions for community issues.
+Q is a graduate of The Illustrious Paul Laurence Dunbar High School and a proud alumnus of Prairie View A&M University where he earned a Bachelor’s degree

 in Social Work with an emphasis in Psychology.
 Q continued his graduate work at Palmer Theological Seminary and Eastern University where he received degrees in Theological Studies.
 Q is married to Diondria, a Doctoral candidate and administrator in Secondary Education, and they have two sons,